The Qingming Festival: History, Origin & Customs Explained

 To the Chinese people, the Qingming Festival has a far greater significance than just a solar term.
 Influenced by the Han culture, 24 ethnic groups in China such as the Manchu, Zhuang, Dong, Tujia, Miao, Yao, and Li also celebrate Qingming Festival.

-In Zhejiang Province area, people place new offerings such as snails, sweet green cakes, rice cakes and other dishes in front of ancestors tombs.
-Other offerings may include flowers.
+In Zhejiang Province area, people place new offerings such as fresh water snails, green glutinous rice dumplings in front of ancestors tombs.
+Other offerings include flowers and yellow rice wine.
+At the end of the ceremony, the children who are watching the ceremony will receive “lucky money” as a blessing.

 Many southern regions still retain the customs of Qingming tea-offering for ancestors.
 During the tomb-sweeping ceremony, tea is poured into tea cups and sprinkled in front of the graves of the deceased relatives to show respect and remembrance.